 - Schedules and manages the viewing process with prospective buyers

-A CEA*-registered property agent representing the landlord/tenant is obliged to have his/her client’s best interests at heart.
+A CEA*-registered property agent representing the landlord or seller is obliged to have his/her client’s best interests at heart.

 This is any property agent who assists a potential tenant or buyer in the following: